antoniosgeme/AeroGeometry.jl/docs/src/index.md

 Documentation for [AeroGeometry](https://github.com/antoniosgeme/AeroGeometry.jl).

-A helper library to import and manipulate aircraft geometry, largely inspired by the [AeroSandbox](https://github.com/peterdsharpe/AeroSandbox) geometry logic.
+A helper library to import and manipulate aircraft geometry.

 ## Installation